Atomic Orbitals

 • Click on one of the 2p orbitals buttons.
 Notice the dumbbell shape?

-This implies that the electrons are located above and below the atom for each of the three p orbitals.
+This implies that the electrons are primarily located in specific regions along the axes for each of the three p orbitals.

 d Orbitals